TomaszSielski/webapp-sec-lab-tomsielski/README.md

 ---

 **Disclaimer:** This repository is for educational purposes only.
 Do not use these techniques or apps against systems you do not own or have explicit permission to test.# webapp-sec-lab-tomsielski
-This repository is intended as a laboratory environment for experimenting with and learning about web application security.